ErichDylus/Open-Source-Law/forms/legal/Single Member LLC Operating Agreement.md

-// simple operating agreement for a single member, member-managed LLC
+// _simple operating agreement for a single member, member-managed LLC_

-// provided without warranty of any kind, do not use without consulting an attorney in the applicable state of organization, all open-source-law repo disclosures apply
+// _provided as-is without warranty of any kind; do not use without consulting an attorney; all disclosures and disclaimers including [as set out in this repo's readme and license](https://github.com/ErichDylus/Open-Source-Law/blob/main/README.md) and the [cited disclosures and disclaimers](https://github.com/ErichDylus/Open-Source-Law/blob/main/Disclosure.md) apply_

 LIMITED LIABILITY COMPANY OPERATING AGREEMENT